SnowySailor/Checkout-Order-Total-Kata/README.md

 ```
 The `"price"` field is the decimal cost of the item per billing unit.
 For example, if the `"price"` of a can of soup is set to $5.00 and the `"billing_method"` is set to `"unit"`, then the total pre-tax cost of 3 cans of soup would be 3 * $5.00, or $15.00.
 However, if the `"price"` of 1 pound of grapes is set to $2.35 and the grapes have a `"billing_method"` of 'weight', then 2 pounds of grapes would cost 2 * $2.35, or $4.70.

+To mark down an item's price, simply re-POST the same JSON with the updated price.
+All existing orders will have their totals updated automatically.

 ---
 ### `/itemdetails?name={item_name}`
 When given an item name, returns JSON in the same format as the JSON that is accepted by `/createitem`